ngelrojas/ollama-script-code/README.md

 ## HOW TO USE

 - Install the extension from the Visual Studio Code Marketplace.
-- Open the settings using view > command palette, and search for "ollama settings".
+- Open the settings using view > command palette, and search for "OSC Settings".
 - Set the model in the tab models.

 ## NOTES